Teacher

 Open Community Singing Group

 Protest In Harmony is Edinburgh’s Radical Choir.
 The group is co-led by Penny Stone, Shereen Benjamin and Jane Lewis.
 All are welcome, there are no auditions.
 We have a monthly rehearsal and sing at demonstrations, vigils and other campaigning events throughout the year.
+We have been singing outside St. Giles every Friday since October 2023 calling for a Ceasefire.
+These vigils are ongoing as of February 2025 calling for a Permanent Ceasefire and and End to the Occupation of Palestine.

 Health & Wellbeing